What are Graduate Apprenticeships?

-Introduced in 2016, they have quickly expanded to include more industries and ensure more individuals and employers can take part.
+Introduced in 2016, they have quickly expanded to include more sectors to ensure more individuals and employers can take part.

-Over time, more and more individuals will get the chance to study for a degree at the same time as earning a good wage.
-More employers will also recognise the benefits of the apprenticeships as a key part of their recruitment and workforce planning strategy.
+Over time, more and more individuals are getting the chance to study for a degree at the same time as earning a wage.
+More employers are also recognising the benefits of the apprenticeships as a key part of their recruitment and workforce planning strategy.

-By investing in their staff through apprenticeships, employers can develop their workforce and support staff to build their skills to industry and professional standards.
+By investing in their staff through apprenticeships, employers are developing their workforce and supporting staff to build their skills to industry and professional standards.

 Some sectors are reporting critical skills shortages that are affecting the growth of individual organisations and the wider Scottish economy.

 Graduate Apprenticeships have been developed in response to demand from industry, and are matched to industries that need employees with degree-level qualifications and real-world work experience.

 UWS is delivering Graduate Apprenticeships with support from Scottish Funding Council, Skills Development Scotland and the European Social Fund.

 Graduate Apprenticeships are already delivering tangible benefits to employers:

 - By investing in your staff through Graduate Apprenticeships you can support your workforce to develop their skills to industry and professional standards